9ames7uan/9ames7uan.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
-contact_note: >
-  Open to remote opportunities in Web3 & Cybersecurity.

 announcements:
   enabled: false # includes a list of news items